Butuan: Colonial period

-Modern era
+Third Republic and Marcos dictatorship

 By the late 1940s to the 1970s, Butuan's industry specialized in timber, earning it the nickname "Timber City of the South".
 The plentiful trees of the area invited many investors and migrants from Luzon and Visayas to the city, and inspired then Congressman Marcos M. Calo to file a bill elevating Butuan for cityhood.
 On August 2, 1950, this was passed, converting Butuan into a city.

 However, by the early 1980s, the logging industry of the city began to decline, although the city was still an economic haven for many investors.
 The city's main income by that time frame and until this day depended on small and medium business, and large-scale projects by investors.
-On February 7, 1995, the city was reclassified from a chartered city to a highly urbanized city.
-Sixteen days later, on February 23, the region of Caraga was created by virtue of Republic Act 7901, with Butuan as its regional center, and the provincial capital of Agusan del Norte.
-In 2000, Republic Act 8811 formally transferred the capital of Agusan del Norte from Butuan to Cabadbaran; however most provincial offices are still located in the city.
+On February 7, 1985, the city was reclassified from a chartered city to a highly urbanized city.

+In the aftermath of the People Power Revolution in February 1986 that ousted President Ferdinand Marcos from power, Figurado Plaza's 14-year tenure as mayor ended upon being replaced by Guillermo Sanchez amidst a nationwide replacement of incumbent mayors with officers in charge.
+Plaza's removal was due to his membership under Marcos' Kilusang Bagong Lipunan (KBL) party; his older brother Democrito Plaza was also a known ally of Marcos during the latter's dictatorship.